JuliaLang/www.julialang.org/jsoc/gsoc/MLJ.md

 **Project idea**: Bring MLJ to Kaggle!
 See if MLJ and your data science skills are up to the challenge of matching the Kaggle tutorial results of other ML frameworks using Julia.
 Many Kaggle competitions rely on comparing and combining the predictions of numerous models, and with over 120 models and a maturing selection of meta-modelling tools, MLJ is poised to enter the fray.
-Help us lure more data scientists to Julia, and help us identity MLJ shortcomings, by developing end-to-end applications of MLJ tools and models to Kaggle tutorials.
+Help us lure more data scientists to Julia, and help us identify MLJ shortcomings, by developing end-to-end applications of MLJ tools and models to Kaggle tutorials.